verto-it/xrechnungviewer/README.md

+This Tool originated under OpnForge and was moved to Verto-It (https://verto-it.com/)

 # xrechnungviewer
 A Tool which adds a Entry to the Windows Explorer Context Menu to view XML FIles as xRechnung PDF